Hannibal Gaddafi: Biography

-Gaddafi was born in Tripoli in either 1975 or 1976.
-He started his maritime career by joining the Marine Academy of Maritime Studies/Libya in 1993 as a Deck Cadet.
-He graduated in 1999, as a watch keeping officer with a BSc degree in marine navigation.
+Gaddafi was born in Tripoli in 1976.
+He started his maritime career by joining the Marine Academy of Maritime Studies, Libya in 1993 as a deck cadet.
+He graduated in 1999 as a watch-keeping officer with a BSc degree in marine navigation.

-Soon after he started his maritime career on board various types of GNMTC vessels on various ranks, he obtained successfully the combined chief officer and Master Mariner qualification from the Arab Maritime Academy for Science, Technology and Maritime Transport in Alexandria in 2003.
+Soon after graduation, Gaddafi began his maritime career on board various vessels of General National Maritime Transport Company (GNMTC) of Libya.
+He obtained successfully the combined chief officer and Master Mariner qualification from the Arab Maritime Academy for Science, Technology and Maritime Transport in Alexandria in 2003.

-Gaddafi was the first consultant to the Management Committee of the General National Maritime Transport Company (GNMTC) of Libya.
+Gaddafi was the first consultant to the Management Committee of the GNMTC.
 He was appointed to this position in 2007, upon earning his MBA degree in Shipping Economics and Logistics from Copenhagen Business School.